TITLE 77: PUBLIC HEALTH

 3) All other surfaces with visibly deteriorated paint.

-1) Two single surface dust samples shall be collected, one from the floor and one from the window in each area where occupants are likely to come into contact with dust;
+1) Two single-surface dust samples shall be collected, one from the floor and one from the window in each area where occupants are likely to come into contact with dust;

 2) Additionally, interior window stool and floor dust samples (single-surface samples only) shall be collected and analyzed for lead concentration in common areas where the occupants are likely to come into contact with lead.
-Composite samples are not permitted.

-k) The lead risk assessment shall be documented in a written report that shall include the following:
+i) The lead risk assessment shall be documented in a written report that shall include the following:

-4) The date of the field work and the date of the report;
+5) The date of the field work and the date of the report;